wernerglinka/metalsmith-nunjucks-components/src/content/sections-starter.md

         Page sections are defined as YAML objects in the frontmatter.
 This approach lends itself to an easy integration with headless CMSs like NetlifyCMS or forestry.io.
 Get more [detailed explanations in this blogpost](https://glinka.co/blog).

         This website provides the starter, [page sections](/page-sections) and [base components](/base-components).
 The page sections are bare-bones interpretations of universal information presentation patterns that can be found on almost every corporate website.
 Sections are composed of base components and are used to build complete pages.
 The base components can also be used independently to build new components.

+        If you have built a new component that you think would be useful for other developers, please [issue a pull request](https://github.com/wernerglinka/metalsmith-nunjucks-components).

       header: "h1"
       subTitle: ""